hashgraph/hedera-block-node/simulator/docs/configuration.md

-## Configuration
+# Configuration

-There are 2 configuration sets:
+There are 3 configuration sets:
+1. [BlockStreamConfig](#blockstreamconfig): contains the configuration for the Block Stream Simulator logic.
-1. BlockStreamConfig: contains the configuration for the Block Stream Simulator logic and the generation module.
+1. [GeneratorConfig](#generatorconfig): contains the configuration for the Block Stream Simulator generation module.
-2. GrpcConfig: contains the configuration for the gRPC communication with the Block-Node.
+1. [GrpcConfig](#grpcconfig): contains the configuration for the gRPC communication with the Block-Node.

-### BlockStreamConfig
+## BlockStreamConfig
 Uses the prefix `blockStream` so all properties should start with `blockStream.`

 | Key                       | Description                                                                                                                         | Default Value   |